MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

     For these users, their labeling experience is very similar across Windows, Mac, iOS, and Android because they have the same labels published to them and the same policy settings.
 As an admin, you manage these labels and policy settings in the same management center.

-- You also install the unified labeling client for yourself, to test the preview version of the Azure Information Protection scanner.
+- You also install the unified labeling client for yourself, to test the the Azure Information Protection scanner.

 - For a subset of users, you deploy the classic client because these users require labels that apply hold your own key (HYOK) protection.